-Lay Witness Service means a Professional Activity provided in the context of Proceedings to provide evidence other than expert evidence, whether orally or in the form of a Report or both.
-This service involves the Member giving evidence on matters within the Member's professional knowledge that are directly observed or perceived by the Member.
+Lay Witness Service means a Professional Activity provided in the context of Proceedings to give evidence other than expert evidence, whether orally or in the form of a Report or both.
+This service involves the Member giving evidence on matters that are directly observed or perceived by the Member that does not require the Member to use the Member's specialised knowledge derived from the Member's training, study or experience.